hikxri/arcaea-calculator/README.md

   file.
     - For example, `{ ..., "ω4": "w4"}`

+## Usage With The Spreadsheet
+Instead of inputting scores using the program, you can use the **[Arcaea B30 Spreadsheet](https://docs.google.com/spreadsheets/d/1DsIGnVUOarLeUtdpEjA3Wr8O0kvy-8lSCaWkLVOPSv8/edit?usp=sharing)**.
+For more information on how to use it, please read the **Instructions** sheet of the spreadsheet.
+For how to use with the program, read the **To use with The Program™** section of the sheet.

 ## Contributing

 Contributions are welcome with open hands!
 If you find any bugs or have suggestions, please open an issue or submit a